Akron Baptist Temple: Establishment

 Akron Baptist Temple was established by Dallas F. Billington, a Kentucky native who moved to Akron in 1925.
 Billington, born in 1903, was the son of a Kentucky tobacco farmer.
 A Goodyear Tire employee, Billington studied theology at a Baptist correspondence school while working at a shoe factory in Paducah, Kentucky.
 Prior to the establishment of Akron Baptist Temple, he had preached at the Furnace Street Mission in Akron and had appeared on Akron radio, billing himself as the "Southern Evangelist".

 Billington conducted his first service in 1934 at the Rimer Elementary School on Manchester Road.
 The church was among the first churches to take a practical approach to urban evangelism, without worrying about how promotion in the urban environment might corrupt the church theologically.

 On April 21, 1935, the Akron Baptist Temple was officially organized with more than 80 charter members.
 Within six months, the congregation had grown to more than 500 followers.

 Early history (1935–1972)

 The congregation's first church building was erected in 1937, costing a total of $60,000.
 The church's membership grew so large that a speaker system had to be installed outside, and by 1949, the church's membership was estimated to be 10,000.
 A new church building was built in 1949; the new sanctuary featured a 2,800 seat auditorium and reportedly cost $2 million.
 Visible from a distance of 10 mi, this building stood 84 ft tall and featured 6 ft red lettering that flashed "BAPTIST TEMPLE".

+In July 1949, Life magazine published a photo-essay, noting that "At the doorway...ushers stand with mechanical counters and add up the people who file past them.
+The average total attendance, including a Bible class, a Sunday school and two church services, is 15,000 every Sunday, which Temple officials say is the biggest Baptist congregation in the U.S....pastor...Billington has systematically eliminated all the standard excuses for staying at a home.
+A fleet of buses tours Akron each Sunday to bring in people who do not have cars.
+Arrangements are made for private cars and ambulances...to pick up the aged and sick.
+And those with the biggest excuse of all--restless, crying children--are provided with a glass-enclosed 'Babyland'."